596acres/urbanreviewer/plans/Bronx/Morrisania/index.md

 ---
 layout: plan
-title: "Morrisania"
+title: Morrisania
 permalink: index.html
+published: true
 ---

 ![Morrisania in the Atlas of Urban Renewal](Morrisania.jpg)

 The Morrisania plan was adopted in 1971, last revised in 1994, and expired in 2007.
-It outlines residential, community facility, and open space uses for the site.
+It outlines residential, community facility, and open space uses for lots in the plan area.